 Key takeaways:

-You may know prostate cancer is the most prevalent cancer (other than skin cancer) found in men.
-But you may not know that if the cancer is found early, before it spreads past the prostate, the five-year survival rate is nearly 100%.
+You may know that prostate cancer is the most prevalent cancer (other than skin cancer) found in men1.
+However, you may not know that if the cancer is found early, before it spreads beyond the prostate, the five-year survival rate is nearly 100 percent2.
 This means early prostate detection is key in successfully treating prostate cancer.

-Knowing these factors can help you schedule your PSA test for higher accuracy and better discuss your results with a medical professional.
+Knowing these factors can help you schedule your PSA test for higher accuracy and discuss your results more thoroughly with a medical professional.

 What Is a PSA Test?

-While no specific PSA score determines if a man has prostate cancer, most healthcare providers recommend further testing when someone has more than four nanograms of PSA per ml of blood (ng/mL).
+Although no PSA level can be used to definitively diagnose prostate cancer, most healthcare providers recommend further testing if someone has more than four nanograms of PSA per ml of blood (ng/mL)3.

 Normal PSA Score Variations